-1. Divisioning

-- a.
+- 1. Divisioning - a.
 For Special Olympics Ohio Competition, athletes will be divisioned first based on gender, mixed gender teams will compete in male divisions.
-Divisioning will be determined by each athlete or Unified partner's divisioning skill score sheet. - b.
-Divisioning Skill Procedure: - i.
+However, in some cases, genders may need to be combined into one division to ensure a quality competition.
+Divisioning will be determined by combining each athlete or Unified partner's Individual Bocce Skills Test scores to determine a team score. - b.
+Individual Bocce Skills Test scoring procedure: - i.
 Each athlete or Unified Partner will play three modified games individually, which is known as a set.
 The athlete or Unified Partner should alternate from each end of the court and play the following allotted balls.
-The athlete or Unified Partner should not surpass the foul line when he/she plays the allotted balls. - ii.
-First, the referee (or coach) will place the pallina at the marked spot (center) of the 9.15m or 30ft line, and the player will play eight balls.
-The referee (or
+The athlete or Unified Partner should not surpass the foul line when he/she plays the allotted balls.

-- coach) will measure the three closest ball and record their distances in Centimeters on the chart below. - iii.
+- First, the referee (or coach) will place the pallina at the marked spot (center) of the 9.15m or 30ft line, and the player will play eight balls.
+The referee (or coach) will measure the three closest ball and record their distances in Centimeters on the chart below. - iii.
 Second, the referee (or coach) will place the pallina at the marked spot (center) of the 12.20m or 40ft line, and the player will play eight balls.
 The referee (or coach) will measure the three closest ball and record their distances in Centimeters on the chart below. - iv.
 Third, the referee (or coach) will place the pallina at the marked spot (center) of the 15.24m or 50ft line, and the player will play eight balls.
 The referee (or coach) will measure the three closest ball and record their distances in Centimeters on the chart below. - v.
-If the pallina is moved from its spot at 9.15-m (30-ft), 12.20- m (40-ft) or 15.24-m (50-ft), it is to be replaced on the spot before the next ball is rolled and before any measurements are taken.
+If the pallina is moved from its spot at 9.15-m (30-ft), 12.20-m (40-ft) or 15.24m (50-ft), it is to be replaced on the spot before the next ball is rolled and before any measurements are taken.
 Measurements will be taken from the center side of the bocce ball to the center side of the pallina, for a total of nine measurements, the sum of which becomes the athlete's divisioning score.
 The overall total for both players will be the team's final score. - c.
-Doubles are encouraged to play at least 3 games in their regular season. - d.
+Doubles are encouraged to play at least 3 games in their regular season.

+d.
 Below is a copy of the skill scoresheet.

 Team Name: Team Type (Traditional or Unified):

 Player 1 Divisioning Score Sheet Player 2 Divisioning Score Sheet

-Name - Name
+Name Name

 1 2 3 Total 1 2 3 Total

 30ft Attempt cm cm cm 30ft Attempt cm cm cm

 40ft Attempt cm cm cm 40ft Attempt cm cm cm

 50ft Attempt cm cm cm 50ft Attempt cm cm cm

 Overall Total Overall Total